Chaotic Inquiry – A dynamic system to engage adult learners

 Engagement – from butterflies to fractals

 The proposed project to introduce inquiry PBL (Kai et al, 2001, p.236) as a methodology to engage LLN adult learners and support classroom management, was motivated by the author’s recognition that inquiry skills are integral to an adult’s immediate and lifelong learning experiences (Maab et al, 2013, p.779; Smith et al, 2012, p.22;).
-Research implementation of the project commenced in January 2014 and until October 2014, and during his period inquiry PBL has been introduced through professional development workshops – one conference breakout session (N=38), a small group workshop at site A (N=9), and a total of 14 one-to-one sessions with the teachers who trialled PBL and were interviewed for this report.
-To date 50 LLN teachers in TAFE Queensland have experienced an inquiry PBL taster.
+Research implementation of the project commenced in January 2014 and until October 2014, and during this period inquiry PBL has been introduced through professional development workshops – conference breakout session (N=38), a small group workshop at site A (N=9), and a total of 14 one-to-one sessions with the teachers who trialled PBL and were interviewed for this report.
+To date 50 LLN teachers in the RTO have experienced an inquiry PBL taster.
 (Tasters are Guided PBL experiences where the author determines the inquiry topic.
 These sessions are presented in a limited timeframe (1.5 hours) and the Driving Question, in conjunction with the initial phase, is designed to engage the participants in order for them to experience and orientate them to the elements of PBL.)

 To review and evaluate this project to date, the principles of Chaos Theory will be applied to –

 - elements of inquiry PBL as a methodology for learner engagement, and

 - outcomes will be examined from the position of the teachers, learners and project manager.

 Employing the principles of chaos as an instructional teaching framework and evaluation tool provides a dynamic structure which accounts for the three components of teacher and learner engagement.
 To elucidate on the framework this section will unpack the principles as they relate to inquiry PBL and engagement.